Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - Compared with other learning theories of personality, social cognitive approaches are distinctive in their emphasis on the reciprocity between individuals and their environment.
-Not only is the environment assumed to affect personality, but people’s behavior and personalities are also assumed to “feed back” and modify the environment.
+Not only is the environment assumed to affect personality, but people’s behavior and personalities are also assumed to “feed back” and modify the environment.
 - **Self esteem** is not unidimensional. we view ourselves positively in one aspect and negatively in another.

 ![alt text](images/estm.PNG)